Dual Seminorms, Ergodic Coefficients and Semicontraction Theory: Introduction

-\emph{Literature review:} The study of ergodicity coefficients is traced back to the pioneering work of Markov \cite{AAM:1906}, in 1906, in which a first expression of ergodicity coefficients was provided in the context of the Weak Law of Large Numbers.
-In 1931 a formalization of the concept of weak ergodicity was then introduced for the first time by Kolmogorov \cite{AnK:1931}, who stated that a sequence of stochastic matrices is \emph{weakly ergodic} if the rows of the matrix product { tend to become identical} as the number of factors increases.
-Subsequent works from Doeblin \cite{WD:1937} and Dobrushin \cite{RLD:1956} provide conditions for weak ergodicity.
-The key results in this research area were extended and then reviewed by Seneta in the 80's, e.g., see~\cite{ES:81}.
-A comprehensive survey of ergodicity coefficients is given by Ipsen and Selee~\cite{ICFI-TMS:11} and a recent treatment on their connection with spectral graph theory is given by Marsli and Hall \cite{RM-FJH:20}.

-A characterization of ``Convergability" \cite{JL-SM-ASM-BDOA-CY:11}, namely the convergence of a product of an infinite number of stochastic matrices, is studied by Liu et. al in \cite{JL-SM-ASM-BDOA-CY:11}, where a different approach, based on optimally deflated matrices, is proposed.
+A relevant behavior, to which semicontraction theory applies, is the one of consensus for dynamical systems.
+Strictly related to consensus, when it comes to stochastic systems, is the concept of (weak) ergodicity \cite{ATS-AJ:08}.
+The concept of weak ergodicity was first formalized in 1931 by Kolmogorov \cite{AnK:1931}, who stated that a sequence of stochastic matrices is \emph{weakly ergodic} if the rows of the matrix product { tend to become identical} as the number of factors increases.
+The study of ergodicity coefficients is traced back to the pioneering work of Markov \cite{AAM:1906}, in 1906, in which a first expression of ergodicity coefficients was provided in the context of the Weak Law of Large Numbers.
+Subsequent works from Doeblin \cite{WD:1937} and Dobrushin \cite{RLD:1956} provided conditions for weak ergodicity.
+The key results in this research area were extended and then reviewed by Seneta in the 80's, see, e.g.,~\cite{ES:81}.
+A survey of ergodicity coefficients is given by Ipsen and Selee~\cite{ICFI-TMS:11}. a historical discussion is given by Hartfiel~\cite[Chapter~1]{DJH:98}, and a recent treatment on their connection with spectral graph theory is given by Marsli and Hall \cite{RM-FJH:20}.
+A characterization of ``convergability" \cite{JL-SM-ASM-BDOA-CY:11}, namely the convergence of a product of an infinite number of stochastic matrices, is studied by Liu et. al in \cite{JL-SM-ASM-BDOA-CY:11}, where a different approach, based on optimally deflated matrices, is proposed.
+Despite the evident relation between ergodicity coefficients, contraction factors and induced matrix seminorms, especially in the context of stochastic and averaging systems \cite{ZA-RF-AH-YC-TTG:20}, to the best of our knowledge none in the past has shed full light on their connections (see \cite{CB:13a-arxiv} for some preliminary work in this direction).
+This manuscript aims to bridge the existing gap in the scientific literature between semicontraction and ergodicity of dynamical systems.

-\emph{Contribution:} The scientific literature on ergodicity coefficients and matrix norms is quite vast.
-However, notably, it becomes rather sparse when it comes to definitions and properties of induced matrix seminorms \cite{VVK:83}.
-Different seminorms are suitable for different problems, therefore when one takes the induced seminorm approach in determining the semi-contractivity property of a dynamical system, a natural question arises in terms of what are correct seminorms corresponding to the ergodicity coefficients $\tau_p$, for ${ p} \in\{1, 2, \infty\}$.
-Both the existence and uniqueness in the correspondence between ergodicity coefficients and induced (weighted) matrix seminorm are open questions.